ResearchSoftwareHour/researchsoftwarehour.github.io/topics.md

 permalink: /topics/
 ---

-Each week, we want to do some simple stuff, some advanced stuff, some stuff more towards software/programming, some stuff more towards scientific computing/Linux.
+Each week, we want to do some simple stuff, some more advanced stuff, some stuff more towards software/programming, some stuff more towards scientific computing/Linux.
 Most important, we want to show you the *spirit and joy of computing*.